shibani/shibani.github.io/_posts/2018-06-06-duck-types.markdown

 For an example of a duck type in action, we might look at a vacationer planning a vacation.
 In this example, they have no idea of the exact type of destination being passed, but instead trust that the duck typed destination will implement the "book_flight" method, consequently telling the vacationer which airline they should book their flight on in order to plan their vacation.

-What we want is to have our application do something along the lines of:
+What we want is to have our application respond to something along the lines of:

 <span style="color:#0086B3;">**Vacationer.plan_vacation(destination)**</span><br /><br />